tbates/tbates.github.io/_posts/2000-11-02-First-steps.markdown

 ---

 <a name="top"></a>
-# Introductory OpenMx tutorial using the umx helpers

 umx stands for "user" OpenMx helper library.
 It's purpose is to help with [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in [OpenMx](http://openmx.psyc.virginia.edu).

 So, let's do some modeling...